megrawlab/IndeCut/README.md

 ### Required Tools and Libraries
 IndeCUT performs uniform/independent sampling evaluation on a set of graphs that is produces by each network motif discovery algorithm.
 In this package we provide the following pre-compiled network motif discovery tools which are mentioned in the paper:

-+ FANMOD:
++ FANMOD

-  +The binary files required for running FANMOD are ocated at fanmod direcotory.
+  1. The binary files required for running FANMOD are ocated at fanmod direcotory.
-  +fanmodmultrg is a pre-compiled C execuatble file which outputs randomly generated graphs by FANMOD algorithm into fn_out direcotory.
+  2. fanmodmultrg is a pre-compiled C execuatble file which outputs randomly generated graphs by FANMOD algorithm into fn_out direcotory.
 + WaRSwap
 + DIA-MCIS
 + CoMoFinder